-- Size of photo: Downrate any photo that has a noticeably small resolution.
-When possible, photos should be at least 1600 pixels on the long side, and full resolution files are encouraged.
+- Size of photo: Lower your rating of any photo that has a noticeably small resolution.
+Uploading full resolution files is always encouraged.

-- Watermarks: Downrate 1-4 stars depending on the size and obtrusiveness of the watermark.
+- Watermarks: Lower rating by 1-4 stars depending on the size and obtrusiveness of the watermark.

 - Composite photos, back-of-camera, photos with obtrusive graphics or extreme editing: automatic 1-star for anything that is in clear violation of photo guidelines

 - Flocks: Rate flocks based on the quality of the image rather than the visibility of any individual birds.
 Is the flock in focus, well lit, and the overall image of high resolution?